Trilarion/opensourcegames/entries/chaos_esque_anthology.md

 - Code license: ?
 (GPL did not download the iso)
 - Assets license: CC-BY (mixed with GPL)

-First-person shooter fork of Xonotic including new weapons, maps, vehicles and more.
+Including new weapons, maps, vehicles.
 See also: https://sourceforge.net/projects/chaosesqueanthologyvolume2/

 ## Building